Space Channel 5: Additional media and cameos

-Ulala was used in a collaboration between MTV and Sega to present the "Best Video" award at MTV Video Music Award ceremony.
+Ulala was falsely reported as being used in a collaboration between MTV and Sega to present the "Best Video" award at the MTV Video Music Award ceremony in 2000.
 Ulala's appearance at the event was also used to promote SegaNet during its Dreamcast debut.
+This stems from a misunderstanding of a quote form Peter Moore: "...we did a massive promo with them (MTV) where Ulala actually introduced the best dance video at the Video Music Awards...".
+This ad may be lost media.
 A CGI television adaptation of Space Channel 5 was originally planned from SuperMega Media.
 In addition, Ulala was to have featured on the MTV program slot as an announcer.
 These MTV collaborations were cancelled mid-production.
 A film adaptation of the series was announced in August 2022.
 A collaboration between Sega and Erik Feig's Picturestart company, the script is being co-written by Barry Battles and Nir Paniry.

 Sega's Sonic Team studio also created a mobile application called Ulala's Channel J for Japanese Vodafone devices in July 2001.
-The application was made up of up several minigames, most themed after the series and specifically Space Channel 5: Part 2.
+The application consisted of several minigames, most themed after the series and specifically Space Channel 5: Part 2.
 Some featured 3D graphics that required higher-specification devices to play.
 Themed mobile wallpapers and jingles were also included for download.
-The game shut down in September 2005, with some of its content merged to the Sonic Cafe mobile service.
+The game shut down in September 2005, with some of its content merged into the Sonic Cafe mobile service.

 In 2001, Palisades Toys produced themed merchandise; these included a lunch box, and figures of game characters including boss characters Evila, Pudding, the Morolians, and several variants of Ulala.
 Japanese action figure company Figma produced two Ulala figures based on her main looks from Space Channel 5 and its sequel in 2017.
 United Game Artists' next game Rez featured the Morolian character as a secret playable character.
 Ulala was featured as a secret character in racing game Sonic Riders, a playable character in multiple entries in the Sega All-Stars series (alongside Pudding and Blib), part of a themed stage in the Wii re-release of the rhythm game Samba de Amigo, and a playable unit in the crossover strategy game Project X Zone and its sequel.